freeCodeCamp/devdocs/README.md

 DevDocs is made of two pieces: a Ruby scraper that generates the documentation and metadata, and a JavaScript app powered by a small Sinatra app.

-DevDocs requires Ruby 2.7.4, libcurl, and a JavaScript runtime supported by [ExecJS](https://github.com/rails/execjs#readme) (included in OS X and Windows; [Node.js](https://nodejs.org/en/) on Linux).
+DevDocs requires Ruby 2.7.4, libcurl, and a JavaScript runtime supported by [ExecJS](https://github.com/rails/execjs#readme) (included in OS X and Windows, [Node.js](https://nodejs.org/en/) on Linux).
 Once you have these installed, run the following commands:

 ```sh
 git clone https://github.com/freeCodeCamp/devdocs.git && cd devdocs